 Newer growth can be more susceptible to winter damage, foliage tends to bronze when there are harsh winters, especially if the plants are in an exposed area to winter winds combined with full sun.
-Avoid this by planting in a more protected location and provide dappled sunlight, or early morning sun.
-After pruning, boxwood is said to have an odor reminiscent of cat urine, however it doesn’t last all season.
+Avoid this by planting in a more protected location with dappled sunlight, or in early morning sun.
+After pruning, boxwood is said to have an odor reminiscent of cat urine; however, it doesn’t last all season.

 There are no serious insect or disease problems.
 Boxwood blight is a growing problem in the Midwest, learn more about Johnson’s Nursery Boxwood Blight Compliance.

 Because all parts of Boxwoods are toxic, they don’t have much of a medicinal history.
 However, boxwoods planted by the door were thought to keep out witches.
 Witches were known to be habitual counters of leaves on plants.
 The idea being that if you plant a boxwood by the door, the witch will obsessively be compelled to count the leaves, but the leaves are so small and closer together that the witch would lose her place and must start over.